mzakhidov/case_study_bellabeat/README.md

 #### Import data sets

 First, I uploaded the files directly into R Cloud in order to directly read the file without pasting full file path in the computer.
+Then, I pulled the file through read_csv function as part of R tidyverse package.

 ```
 daily_activity <-read_csv("dailyActivity_merged.csv")